Use this button to switch between dark and light mode.

 Person sitting at laptop, looking at legal data analytics charts and graphs

-Enter the artificial intelligence (AI) powered platforms of legal analytics.
-You may hear it also referred to or related to litigation analytics, law firm analytics, or legal data analysis.
+Data and AI are reshaping how decisions are made across industries, and the legal sector is no exception.
+Today’s legal analytics combine advanced data analysis with AI-enabled insights to support legal work.
+You may hear it referred to as litigation analytics, law firm analytics, or legal data analysis.
 Put simply, legal analytics is the science of drawing insights by mining large volumes of data.
-In practice, legal analytics tools help lawyers make data-driven decisions on which to build their legal strategies.
-That could mean things like knowing the probability of a specific motion outcome, how seemingly unrelated cases connect, or how much a settlement award could be.
+In practice, legal analytics tools help legal professionals make data-driven decisions that strengthen strategy and outcomes.
+That could mean things like knowing the probability of a specific motion outcome, how seemingly unrelated cases connect, or how much a settlement award could be

 Related: You’ve probably noticed that new technologies often incorporate their own specialized dictionary of industry jargon.
 To help make sense of it all, see: